Everything You Need to Know About Choosing Brand Fonts

 Accessibility

-Make sure the fonts you choose meet accessibility standards so that your content is accessible to all users, including people with visual impairments.
+Make sure the fonts you choose meet accessibility standards so that your content is legible for all users, including people with visual impairments.

 The Material Design Tool is a helpful resource when it comes to web accessibility.